Once you've installed refgenie, you can use

 assets and not under

-arguments.
+params.
 This means to build a bowtie2 index, you do not provide a fasta file as an argument; instead, you must already have a fasta asset managed by

 refgenie.
 One advantage of this is that it allows refgenie to keep a record of how you've built your assets, so

 refgenie can remember the link between this bowtie2 asset and the fasta asset, which turns out to be very useful for maintaining provenance of your assets.
 It also makes it easier to build derived assets like this, because you don't actually have to pass any additional arguments to build them.